cake-monotone/thai-trainer/README.md

 The goal of this repository is improving maintainability and implemnt new features.

-NOTE: The maintainer has no frontend-experience.
-Always welcome to suggest and contribution.
-**NOTE:** The maintainer has no frontend experience.
+**NOTE:** The maintainer (me) has no frontend experience.
 Contributions and suggestions are always welcome.

 Below is the original `README.md` from the source repository.